alexander-pick/flareon6/README.md

 8 - solved with an iNES IDA Loader, FCEUX and love for code

 9 - twisted mind games in x86 asm, solved using IDA and Z3

+10 - a total crazy pill of malware

+11 - AVX2, easy algo in difficult opcodes

+12 - an forensiv challange solved with luck and much work